cyruslk/franklin-ford-bot/logs.md

   const pickedSentence = "The time has come when it will pay to act on the reality underlying the the existing newspaper structure."
   ```

-  - This first small program is to convert the text into a chain of keywords.
+  - This first small program will  convert the text into a chain of keywords.
 I guess it's a strategy to embed the bot inside broader audience and publics ;-)

   ```
   function allKeyWords(string){